Looking for the best Moz alternatives?

-- Very handy software package with reasonable pricing
+- Very handy software packaged with reasonable pricing

 - Free version available with limited features (something no Moz competitors’ in this list have) but you can’t save projects

 - All reports are very visual and pleasing to send to clients

 - The pricing is one-time but you have to pay nearly $9 per month after the first six months for updates based on change in search algorithms.

 - I wouldn’t prefer a software version when cloud apps like Ahrefs and SEMrush are very fast and easy to use.